bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 </table>

 {% endsi_step %}
-{% si_step mount the motors %}
+{% si_step Mount the motors %}
 Position the motor above the mounting holes, the motor cable should run along the arm.
-Use 3 black screws in the corner holes of the motor to fasten it.
+Use three black screws from underneath in the corner holes of the motor to fasten it.
 There is a screwdriver in the kit you can use to fasten it.
 {% tutorialVideo /videos/screwing_motors.mp4 %}

 Attach the motor cables to their connectors and twist the wire 180 degrees to attach to the connector.